MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

   - **Endpoint:** The URL of the webhook associated with the Automation account runbook.
 For more information, see the [Automation account](#automation-account) section.
 - **Subscription for StorageQueue:**
   - **Subscription Name:** The name of the event subscription.
-  - **Endpoint Type:** The type of endpoint to use.
+  - **Endpoint Type:** The type of endpoint to be used.
 For example, the endpoint type for this solution is `StorageQueue`.
   - **Endpoint:** The storage account queue.

 ### Alternatives